 Sturgeon Viewing and Interpretive Center

-September 2023 marked 25 years since Oregon Wildlife Foundation (OWF) formally dedicated the Sturgeon Interpretive and Viewing Center at Bonneville Fish Hatchery, home to Herman the Sturgeon.
+September 2023 marked 25 years since Oregon Wildlife Foundation (OWF) formally dedicated the Sturgeon Viewing and Interpretive Center at Bonneville Fish Hatchery, home to Herman the Sturgeon.
 The Center was built at the hatchery to provide a safe and comfortable habitat for Herman and serve as a venue through which hatchery visitors can learn about this unique and long-lived fish species.

 OWF raised more than $350,000 to construct the Sturgeon Viewing and Interpretive Center, partly thanks to a grant from ODFW’s Restoration and Enhancement Program.
 The Sturgeon Interpretive Center at Bonneville Fish Hatchery is one of Oregon’s top visitor attractions and a “must-see” for people visiting the Columbia River Gorge.